hyshka/testing-vuejs-talk/NOTES.md

   - not much documentation out there
 - assume working knowledge of Vue, Vuex, and Jest
 - will be working with the official unit testing library, Vue Test Utils
+- a lot of info, do my best to get through it, slides available on GitHub
+- because I want to give as much info, make a note if you have any questions, and I'll do my best to answer at the end

 ## Mounting components
 - topics: vue-test-utils